houxinjie/sails-db-migrate/README.md

 ```

 You may also have to explicitly install your database driver.
 Normallys it's
-installed under `sails-{postgresql,mysql}`, but that won't be found outside of
+installed under `sails-{postgresql,mysql,mongo}`, but that won't be found outside of
 that package.

 ```bash